radekkozak/rkcomments/_charles-simic/the-clocks-of-the-dead.md

 Will have rolled away
 Into many hard-to-find placed.

-Just thinking about this, I forgot to wind the dock.
+Just thinking about this, I forgot to wind the clock.
 We woke up in the dark.
 How quiet the city is, I said.
 Like the clocks of the dead, my wife replied.